Eligibility for Membership

 Membership of EPS is open to researchers in experimental psychology (broadly interpreted) who hold a PhD, have presented a paper to a meeting of the Society, and have published independent accounts of their work in psychological or cognate journals.
 “Independence” is indicated by sole or senior authorship of the papers, and the journals should be reputable and subject to peer review.
 Those who are resident outside Europe will be asked for assurance that they can attend meetings reasonably often.
 Applicants must be nominated by two EPS members.
 For full details of the nomination and admission procedure, see below.

-Nominations for new members should be made using the Membership application form.
+New membership applications should be made using the Membership application form.